 Savory sweet autumn favorites in a salad!
 Velvety roasted butternut squash with vibrant greens, juicy apples, crunchy pepitas, and tangy Pecorino cheese.
 Drizzled with maple dijon dressing, it’s a fall salad recipe that will definitely survive the winter!

-Summer is slowly giving way to crisp air, changing leaves, and, best of all, fantastic fall recipes!
+Our weather is slowly giving way to crisp air, changing leaves, and, best of all, fantastic fall recipes!
 It’s time to pull out some of our favorites like Butternut Squash Smoked Gouda Cheese Dip, Pumpkin Snickerdoodle Cookies, Maple Braised Butternut Squash, and de-lightful Apple Cider Bourbon Cocktail.
 (I know, right?!)

 Fall Salad with Butternut Squash, apples, pumpkin seeds and maple dijon dressing